 Instructions

-- Stir in the minced garlic, cumin, oregano, and bay leaves until the garlic is very fragrant, for one minute.
-Then pour in the beans with the juice.
+• Stir in the minced garlic, cumin, oregano, and bay leaves until the garlic is very fragrant, for one minute.
+Then pour in the beans with their liquid.

-- After the beans have simmered, stir in about ½ teaspoon kosher salt and ½ teaspoon black pepper.
-Give it a taste, season with more salt as needed.
+• After the beans have simmered, stir in about ½ teaspoon kosher salt and ½ teaspoon black pepper and squeeze in some lime.
+Give it a taste, season with more salt and lime juice as needed.

 Notes